Terms and conditions

 1.3.
 The Parties are jointly referred to as „the Parties“.

 1.4.
-This Agreement consists of the present document and annexes 1-2.
 The present document and the annexes are collectively referred to as „the Agreement“.

 - Service to be rendered

 2.1.
-Upon completion of this agreement, the Supplier undertakes to provide the Customer with a non-exclusive and time limited licence to make use of the Software, as defined in Annex 1.
+Upon completion of this agreement, the Supplier undertakes to provide the Customer with a non-exclusive and time limited licence to make use of the Software Hexastate PREDICT.

 2.2.
-The Suppliers provision of licence(s) as described above and in Annex 1 is collectively referred to as „the Services.“
+The Suppliers provision of licence(s) as described above is collectively referred to as „the Services.“

 - Time of Delivery

 4.1.
-This agreement shall be effective from the Date that sensors and gateways are turned on („Commencement Date“).
+This agreement shall be effective from the Date that the invoices is sent to the customer („Commencement Date“).
 The agreement is binding and non-terminable for an Initial Term which is defined from the order of either the 1, 2, 3 or 5 year prepaid subscription, or individual agreed Initial Term between the Supplier and the Customer.

 - Payment terms